robertrancz/peach-os/readme.md

 - After enabling protected mode, the kernel is running in 32bit mode, we can no longer access the BIOS.
 We need to write a disk driver if we want to read from the disk.

 ## [Creating a cross compiler](https://wiki.osdev.org/GCC_Cross-Compiler)
+- A cross-compiler is needed for operating system development.
+This compiler that we build here will have a generic target `(i686-elf)` what allows you to leave the current operating system behind, meaning that no headers or libraries of your host operating system will be used.
 - Install the following packages:

 ![Dependencies](readme-files/deps.jpg)